Kakalbhai Ravjibhai Kothari

 Kakalbhai Ravjibhai Kothari was an Indian freedom fighter, journalist, editor, and social reformer from the Kathiawar region of present-day Gujarat.
 His contributions were majorly to the struggle of the Indians to get independence especially in his pioneering work on the Gujarati press.
 Kothari was also a person active in the mobilization of the nationalist cause and expressing the interests of the population in the princely colonials of the time.
-He was the founder of The Prabhat, one of the first Media in Gujarati language, which has been continuously published for over 90 years.
+He was the founder of The Prabhat, a newspaper which has been continuously published for over 90 years.

 Early life and education

 Kakalbhai Kothari was born in 1902 in Kathiawar, a historical province that contained several princely states.
-Although there is evidence of his early life and organised education, there is still not enough detailed information about them, but the early contacts of his life with the nationalist thought made him involve himself in the political and journalistic pursuits at a young age.
 His childhood was filled with national enthusiasm, and this affected him as a youngster, drawing him toward the ideas of freedom of the press and self-governance.

 Role in the Freedom Movement

 Kothari actively participated in the Indian freedom struggle.
 In 1920, he participated in the Tilak Swaraj Fund collection in Saurashtra, which was organized to finance the national movement of the Congress.
 He also worked in arousing Western India's support against the Non-Cooperation Movement and subsequently the Civil Disobedience Movement.

 Kothari also led the political awakening of the princely states becoming a part of the Kathiawar States People Convention in the 1930s.
 This campaign was aimed at placing awareness in the minds of the subjects to the princely rulers that they had a right and that they needed to associate with the larger freedom movement.
 In a letter to Kothari dated 2 November 1933, Jawaharlal Nehru talks about the correspondence taking place between the two concerning these activities.